-Student development activities will be enhanced to assist students in understanding the definition UWG's definition of standard English and expectations in writing at the undergraduate level.
-This will include self-paced tutorials, information on plagiarism, and writing across the curriculum, to be included in online student orientation resources and online courses.
+Student development activities will be enhanced to assist students in understanding UWG's definition of standard English and expectations about writing at in the core.
+This will include self-paced tutorials, information on plagiarism, and writing across the core curriculum, to be included in online student orientation resources and online courses.